Tutorials

 MATERIAL is assigned to

-each.
-In addition, the regions are sectorized with the windmill option
+each region.
+In addition, the regions are sectorised with the windmill option

 enabled.